 5. Optimise Your Event Site for SEO

-Keep in mind that many people may hear about your event via word-of-mouth and offline event marketing.
+Remember that many people may hear about your event via word-of-mouth and offline event marketing.
 You need to make sure that if this is the case, interested parties can easily find out about your event with a quick Google search.

-How well optimised your event page is to appear in such searches depends on a range of different factors.
+How well-optimised your event page is to appear in such searches depends on a range of different factors.
 But if there are a few things you can do to give yourself a good chance:

 – Try to put keywords into your content that are relevant to your event